Moro-Afriyie/Moro-Afriyie/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on improving myself and become a better developer and machine learning engineer
+- 🔭 I’m currently working on improving myself and becoming a better developer and machine learning engineer.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning anything that has to do with machine learning and data science.
 - 👯 I’m looking to collaborate on any software and machine learning projects
 - 🤔 I’m looking for help with NLP,computer vision
 <!-- - 💬 Ask me about ... -->